nasiryahm/SNNSimulatorComparison/README.md

 # SNNSimulatorComparison
 Comparison of Spiking Neural Network Simulator Performance

-__Note: Tests are still being conducted on the benchmark model for each simulator and the results may change as the models are corrected__

 Simulators are included as git submodules.
 Currently the simulators being compared are:
 - [NEST Simulator (using pyNEST)](https://github.com/nest/nest-simulator/)